-Cystic Fibrosis is a hereditary disease that affects the CFTR gene which is responsible for making a protein that helps control the movement of salt and water in and out of one’s cells.
-As a result, those suffering from this condition, will tend have “issues” that will affect both their lungs and digestive system.
+Cystic Fibrosis is a hereditary disease that affects the CFTR gene, which is responsible for making a protein that helps control the movement of salt and water in and out of one’s cells.
+As a result, those suffering from this condition will tend to have “issues” that will affect both their lungs and digestive system.

 Common symptoms of Cystic Fibrosis may include:

 - Large, smelly and greasy bowel movements,

 - Difficult gaining weight and/or failure to thrive.

 Most life insurance companies is that Cystic Fibrosis is a chronic progressive disease, which statistically shows that the majority of individuals suffering from this condition will encounter severe complications due to their disease by their late 30’s early 40’s.

 Before anyone gets too upset or beings complaining about the simplicity of our definitions that we’re using here, it’s important to understand that we here at IBUSA aren’t medical experts of doctors.
 All we are is a bunch of life insurance agents who just happen to be really good at helping folks with pre-existing medical conditions like the Cystic Fibrosis find coverage that they can qualify for.

 Which means that…

 Because we’re not going to be the one “diagnosing” your condition and certainly not the one’s helping your treat your condition, all we need to do is have a very “basic” understanding of what your condition is and what it is about your condition that the life insurance companies are going to be the most interested in.
 Which is something that we have done pat and leads us nicely into our next topic, which is…

 What kind of information will the insurance companies ask me or be interested in?